 Along with Tailgates, each piece of equipment is inspected in accordance with manufacturer and legislative requirements, and documented accordingly.

-As a commitment to our safe work environment, Collaborative Structures is a COR registered company, and is currently active in the Audit program with IHSA.
-We expect to be fully certified by 2020, setting us apart from the majority of our competition.
-COR requires the firm to not only meet the mandates for initial certification, but to maintain the Health & Safety Management program on a constant basis – this is confirmed with a yearly audit of the company by IHSA.
+As a commitment to our safe work environment, Collaborative Structures is a COR certified company as of October 1st, 2020.
+COR requires the firm to not only meet the mandates for initial certification but to maintain the Health & Safety Management program on a constant basis – this is confirmed with a yearly audit of the company by IHSA.

 The Certificate of Recognition (COR™) is nationally trademarked and endorsed by participating members of the Canadian Federation of Construction Safety Associations (CFCSA) of which the Infrastructure Health and Safety Association (IHSA) is a member.
 It provides employers with an effective tool to assess their health and safety management system.